 Pick up other empathic skills.

 Third, if you are an empath, you probably have the advantage of using other empathic skills too.
 So why not learn how to use them?
 If you are an emotional empath, you can learn how to heal as a physical empath.
-When you learn different skill sets of an empath, you can gather more information about another person and form a better insight into them and their problems.
+When you learn the different skill sets of an empath, you can gather more information about another person and form a better insight into them and their problems.

 Fourth, know how your gift affects you.
 It will help you live your life with more awareness.
 For example, when my students are unmotivated to learn, I quickly get unmotivated to teach too.
 And sometimes, this mood gets carried over to other parts of my life and I feel unmotivated to write or do any work.
 Being aware of this helps because I don’t blame myself for not having self-discipline or procrastinating anymore.
 Instead, I find ways to regain my motivation and release these emotions that I have absorbed.